menu

 As is often the case in a small town, Byron Center doesn't have a public transportation system that people use for their commute.

-The per capita income in Byron Center in 2022 was $39,981, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $159,924 for a family of four.
+The per capita income in Byron Center in 2022 was $46,534, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $186,136 for a family of four.

+Byron Center is a somewhat ethnically-diverse town.
 The people who call Byron Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Byron Center residents report their race to be White, followed by Asian.
-Important ancestries of people in Byron Center include Dutch, German, English, Norwegian, and Polish.
+Important ancestries of people in Byron Center include Dutch, German, English, Polish, and Norwegian.

 The most common language spoken in Byron Center is English.
-Other important languages spoken here include Arabic and Polish.
+Other important languages spoken here include Polish and Arabic.

 Real Estate in Popular Byron Center Neighborhoods